JoelZBub/organic-free-range-pack/UG100OFRM Build Notes.md

 **Added Mods**

-Bigger Packets Please (by ElNounch) - should fix client crash related to sync/cyberware ErebusFix - Corrects issue with crash related to preserved amber TipTheScales (by Jared)
+Bigger Packets Please (by ElNounch) - should fix client crash related to sync/cyberware ErebusFix (by Noobanidus)- Corrects issue with crash related to preserved amber TipTheScales (by Jared)

 **Updated Mods**